 Boasting a minimalistic one-piece construction and dark accents running along all four edges, UAG's Scout Series is quite the looker.
 The case is made using antimicrobial TPU material that's soft yet rugged.
 It also conforms to the MIL-STD-810G standard, ensuring your phone can survive falling from a height of four feet.

 Aliruke's Military Grade Series is a must-have if you plan on using your Galaxy A42 5G in rough environments.
 The case's two-piece design includes an inner TPU shell reinforced by a hard polycarbonate exterior.
-It comes with a finger loop on the back, as well as a tempered glass screen protector.
+It comes with a finger loop on the back and a tempered glass screen protector.

 What are the best Samsung Galaxy A42 5G cases?

-Samsung Galaxy A42 5G shows that a feature-rich smartphone doesn't always have to cost a fortune.
-The 5G-capable mid-ranger is already quite future-proof, and pairing it with the right case will make sure it'll last even longer, should you choose to buy it.
+The Samsung Galaxy A42 5G is part of the impressive A-series and shows that a feature-rich smartphone doesn't always have to cost a fortune.
+During our review, we saw that the 5G-capable mid-ranger is already quite future-proof, and pairing it with the right case will ensure it'll last even longer, should you choose to buy it.

 As great as all of the cases detailed above are, my overall vote goes to Spigen's Rugged Armor.
 As it's made from lightweight TPU material, it doesn't add too much bulk to the Galaxy A42 5G, which is already quite heavy at around 6.8 ounces.
 The fact that it comes from a brand as reputed as Spigen also inspires confidence.